narsendeavor/plugin/README.md

 ---

-## Nars Endeavor Ecode
+## Ecode

-**Nars Endeavor Ecode** is a lightweight code development environment integrated into Nars's Endeavor, providing a dedicated workspace for scripting, file management, script execution, and console output.
+**Ecode** is a lightweight code development environment integrated into Nars's Endeavor, providing a dedicated workspace for scripting, file management, script execution, and console output.

 ---